 The workout statistics shown can be changed by double-tapping to cycle through the available values.
 The text size is also configurable.

-Double tap the map to shrink the workout and allow room for a larger map.
+Double tap the map to hide the statistics and use the full screen for the map.
 Double-tap again to restore.

-The optional green compass points in the direction of where you started your workout (for example where you parked your car).
+The optional green compass points in the direction of where you started your workout (marked by a green circle).

 Tapping the green compass shows the distance to this starting position.

-You can pause and resume your workout at any time by selecting
+You can pause or resume your workout at any time by using the